benhardy/mandelgo/README.md

 # mandelgo
-Mandelbrot set generator in Go.
+I am currently learning Go, so this is my way of saying Hello World as a Mandelbrot set generator in Go.
+It has some interesting optimizations.

 Please bear in mind that this code is currently very messy and was written for toodling around at home experimentally.